Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-03-publishing.md

   16.10.<strong>2</strong>
 </div>

-The last digit is a **PATCH** version.
+The last digit is a **PATCH**.
 You'll change this when you make **bug fixes and improvements** that are backward compatible but do not add new features.

 <div style="font-size: 2em; text-align: center"><small>MAJOR.MINOR.</small><strong>PATCH</strong></div>